bluefroguk1/empire-dump/content/Wiki/Game Design/Fire performance.md

 * You must ensure that any fuel is stored appropriately If you are using unusual props or fuel, it is essential that you email us before the event, in order to give us time to do the [[Background|background]] research required to properly evaluate the safety precautions you have taken.
 You can assume we are familiar with liquid paraffin as a fuel; and poi, staves, clubs, knives, fans, swords and palms - with a conventional kevlar wick construction; plus fire-breathing.
 We prefer you to supply your own safety equipment, at a minimum a fire blanket, and optionally also a bucket of water, a wet towel, and/or a fire extinguisher suitable for using on tents.
 PD may be able to supply these, but you should always email before the event if you require this.
-As far as first-aid cover goes, the event first-aid team will be alerted that the performance is occurring, and may make preparations, or be in attendance, at their discretion - so that is not something you need to supply.
+As far as first-aid cover goes, the event first-aid team
+[[Will|will]] be alerted that the performance is occurring, and may make preparations, or be in attendance, at their discretion - so that is not something you need to supply.
 You must store fuel safely and sensibly when it is not in use; we are always willing to have the sparky team store it in the fenced off generator area, if you have any concerns about your own ability to store it safely.
 ## Performance
 * You should supply a safety spotter